PranavMahajan25/SyncBox/README.md

 or download zip by clicking on the **Code** button at the top and unzip it in your working directory.

-The synchronization measures can be found in SyncBox->SyncBox->toolbox(refer to the folder structure below).
+The synchronization measures can be found in the directory `SyncBox/SyncBox/toolbox`(refer to the folder structure below).
 You can start using the functions right away!
 Check out the tutorials or refer to function descriptions in the [docs](https://pranavmahajan25.github.io/SyncBox/)

 ## Measures